petertodd/hacker-barbie-visits-the-agency/hacker-barbie-visits-the-agency.md

 ![](imgs/05-agency-brass.png)

-Barbie couldn't help but think how inconsistent the agency's opsec was.
+Barbie couldn't help but think how inconsistent the Agency's OPSEC was.
 Just three days ago her team was in a Faraday cage being lectured by a technologist on how secrets belonged on pen and paper, and now she was listening to the top brass giving Microsoft PowerPoint presentations?
-Wasn't the agency only supposed to hire the best of the best?
+Wasn't the Agency only supposed to hire the best of the best?
 Was that cage just a sexy way to get rid of some department's end-of-year budget surplus?